tisanelabs/tisanedocs/tisane_embedded.md

 A Tisane compiler tool is used to generate the runtime database for the Tisane runtime libraries to use.

+In a typical installation, a nightly compile job uploads most recent builds to a dedicated FTP folder.
+LaMP can be configured to generate complementary (custom)

 #### Deploying by Language Packs

 Language models are stored in folders.
 If you do not want to distribute all the language models, include in distribution only folders starting with the codes of the languages you intend to supply, and the three folders _family_, _role_, and _pragma_.